 What’s a Whole-House Humidifier?

 A whole-house humidifier, as the name suggests, is a humidifier designed to serve the entire house.
-This quality makes them different from the room and personal humidifiers intended for single, small to medium-sized rooms and personal humidifiers that cover even smaller spaces.
+This quality makes them different from the room and personal humidifiers intended for medium-sized rooms and personal humidifiers that cover even smaller spaces.